 Exhibitor Badge Pick-Up:

-Printed name badges and your Robotics & AI Discovery Day T-shirt staff should be picked up at the registration kiosk on November 4th or 5th.
+Printed name badges and your Robotics & AI Discovery Day T-shirt staff should be picked up at the VIP Registration Kiosk on September 15th or 16th located in the loading dock (9/15 only) or mezzanine (9/15 or 9/16).
 Please have each team member register their attendance prior to the event.
+Lost badges can be reprinted at the VIP Registration Kiosk.

 Day of Show Exhibitor Staffing Recommendations: